mrfoxie/Python-for-begineers/README.md

 ### Creating A Pull Request

 1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+2. Create your Feature Branch (`git checkout -b mrfoxie/Python-for-beginners`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your Changes (`git commit -m 'Add some Comment'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+4. Push to the Branch (`git push origin mrfoxie/Python-for-beginners`)
 5. Open a Pull Request

 ## License